Ttanasart-pt/Pixel-Composer/docsdata/content/__nodes/node_gradient_shift.md

-Gradient shift node allows you to move all gradient colors equally. the <junc Wrap> option will wrap the key back to the beginning.
+Gradient shift node allows you to move all gradient colors equally.

+## Properties

+[proptable]
+Shift
+Shift|Shifting amount.
+Wrap|Wrap the key back to the beginning.
+Scale|Scale keys position.
+[/proptable]